Will The Video Be Just The Ceremony And The Reception?

 Will You Interview People Or Do Table Shots Of The Guests?

 You can specify exactly what the videographer should be shooting during your event.
 For example, you can supply the videographer with questions to ask certain guests or they can be asked to provide spontaneous remarks.
 Be aware, though that unlike more expensive videographers, the people will not be holding wireless microphones to respond.
 However, the quality of the on camera microphones, especially for high definition cameras, has improved significantly in recent years both in sensitivity and sound quality.
 All wedding will have table shots that the videographer will do during the meal.
 The shots will not be posed, instead they will be of the guests eating at the tables.
-If the photographer does posed table shots, those will be included as well.

 Can I Decide What Exactly Shows Up On My DVD and Blu-Ray Disc?

 We will normally deliver the discs and video clip completed.
 You can then ask for a ‘rework’ and specify things that you want removed (normally all the video shot is included and edited).
 You have up to 30 days to work with the videographer on ‘reworks’.
 You may also help design the menus for your DVDs and Blue-Ray discs.
 There is no extra charge for your involvement or our extra time but we can no longer deliver your final product in under a week (especially if you go on a honeymoon after the wedding).

 I Don’t Know Anything About Video – What Should I Ask For / Get?

 We shoot your event in high definition (HD).
 To watch it in HD, you will need a blu-ray drive to play the blu-rays we give you on your TV or computer.
 Alternatively, you can put the videos you get on your external hard disk on a flash drive or use the hard disk directly connected to your TV or computer.
 You will also get lower quality DVDs which you can also play using DVD players connected to your TV or on your computer.